Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Freistellung in der Kündigungsfrist

-I would appreciate your assistance on the following issue: A researcher, working full time on a H2020 project, was dismissed with immediate effect and asked to stay home for the time of his notice period (‘Garden leave’).
+A researcher, working full time on a HE project, was dismissed with immediate effect and asked to stay home for the time of his notice period (‘Garden leave’).
 Following the national law, the researcher was paid during that period (two weeks).

 • Is the personnel cost related to the ‘Garden leave’ eligible for funding?